 To learn more about how we can help hold your employer accountable, call us at (858) 281-4605 or contact us online today.

-Wage and Hour Statutes
+Wage and Hour Statutes in California

 California has several laws concerning how an employer must pay their workers and what hours certain employees can work.